Causes and Treatment Of Ambiguous Genitalia in Indian Children

 Misconceptions of cosmetic genital surgeries

-A lot of parents who give birth to children with ambiguous genitalia believe that fixing the condition earlier is the most practical solution as a child without an assigned gender may struggle to fit into society.
+A lot of parents who give birth to children with this condition believe that fixing the condition earlier is the most practical solution as a child without an assigned gender may struggle to fit into society.

 This is, however, a flawed notion.